This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

 - You can easily measure doneness with a temperature probe.

 To use this option, simply mix everything together as you normally would.
-Coat the muffin tin with cooking spray.
+Next, coat the muffin pan with cooking spray.
 Portion the mixture into each well and then gently compress with the back of a spoon.

-The cooking time will vary slightly depending upon how deep the wells are, but will generally take about 20 minutes.
+The cooking time will vary slightly depending on the wells' depth, but it will generally take about 20 minutes.

 These salmon patties are delicious with just a fresh squeeze of lemon or served as a burger with traditional toppings.